-We are aware however, that in certain parts of the city of Rochester the unemployment rate for some populations may be as high as 40%.
-The overall poverty rate for the city is 32.9%, which ranks us 5th worst in the US for cities of our size.
+We are aware however, that in certain parts of the City of Rochester the unemployment rate for some populations may be as high as 40%.
+The overall poverty rate for the city is 33%, which ranks us 5th poorest in the top 75 metropolitan areas, and 2nd poorest in the US for cities of our size.
+In the nine county Rochester region, 41% of the people in poverty live in the City of Rochester.

-The top five largest employers in the Rochester area are University of Rochester/Strong Medical Center, Rochester Regional Health, Wegman's Food Markets, Xerox Corporation, and Paychex Inc. UR/SMC continues to be the largest employer, as the Rochester region economy continues to transition from an economy which was heavily based on manufacturing decades ago to one with a greater emphasis on education, health services, and professional/business services.
-The University of Rochester was responsible for 25.773 jobs.
-A significant share of the University's growth has occurred at the University of Rochester Medical Center as Strong Health extends clinical sorvice penetration beyond the metropoldan area and URMC expands its research facilities and total employment.
+The top five largest employers in the Rochester area are University of Rochester/Strong Medical Center (UR/SMC), Rochester Regional Health System, Wegmans Food Markets, Inc., Paychex Inc., and Rochester Institute of Technology.
+UR/SMC continues to be the largest employer, as the Rochester region economy continues to transition from an economy which was heavily based on manufacturing decades ago to one with a greater emphasis on education, health services, and professional/business services.
+The University of Rochester was responsible for 29,003 jobs.
+A significant share of the University's growth has occurred at the University of Rochester Medical Center as Strong Health extends clinical service penetration beyond the metropolitan area and UR/SMC expands its research facilities and total employment.

 The US economy continued to show improvement as the Federal Reserve continued to utilize monetary policy to support the economic recovery.
-The prime rate of interest increased from 3.25% a year ago, to the current rate of 3.50% as the Federal Open Markets Committee (FOMC) maintains the target range for the federal funds rate at 0.25 - 0.50.
-Currently long ferm interest rates hover around 1.50%.
-As expansion continues inflation is expected to gradually rise loward the FOMC's objective of 2 percent.
-The U.S outlook is deemed favorable.
+The prime rate of interest increased from 5.00% a year ago, to the current rate of 5.25% as the Federal Open Markets Committee (FOMC) maintains the target range for the federal funds rate at 2.00 - 2.25.
+Currently long term interest rates hover around 2.0%.
+As expansion continues inflation is expected to gradually rise toward the FOMC's objective of 2 percent.
+The US outlook is deemed favorable, with some pressure resulting from slowing global growth, and trade policy uncertainty.